spurwadi2/v2/_drafts/2009-01-01-markdown-basic.md

 cover:  assets/images/cover/markdown.jpeg
 navigation: True
 title: Markdown Basic Syntax
-description: Using Markdown doesn't mean that you can't also use HTML.
+description: Using Markdown doesn't mean that you can't also use HTML
-summary: Using Markdown doesn't mean that you can't also use HTML.
+summary: Using Markdown doesn't mean that you can't also use HTML
 tags: [coding]
 class: post-template
 subclass: 'post tag-coding'